Is Marijuana Legal in Utah? Here Are the Rules for Weed in the Beehive State

 Also, if you are a Utah resident who has been prescribed marijuana, you’re going to want to know where you can find high-quality cannabis to keep you feeling your best.
 Knowing the best dispensaries in Utah is necessary, so we’ll cover that information, too.

-Table of contents
+Table of Contents

-- Is marijuana legal in Utah?
+- Is Recreational Weed Legal in Utah?

-- Marijuana cultivation laws in Utah
+- Marijuana Cultivation Laws in Utah

-- Can you smoke weed in public in Utah?
+- Can You Smoke Weed in Public in Utah?

-- Marijuana and the workplace
+- Marijuana and the Workplace

-- Where to buy recreational weed in Utah
+- Where to Buy Recreational Weed in Utah?

 As mentioned earlier, Utah marijuana laws are pretty straightforward right now – the substance has not been decriminalized and is only legal for medical purposes.
 So, if you’re a user of marijuana recreationally, keep this in mind while visiting the state, driving through the state, or any other situation where you could find yourself in a case where your recreational use could get you in trouble.

-Is marijuana legal in Utah?
+Is Medical Marijuana Legal in Utah?

 Is medical marijuana legal in Utah?
 Yes, absolutely.
 If you are dealing with medical issues where pharmaceutical drugs don’t work for you or you’re not interested in the side effects, meeting with your GP to obtain a prescription for marijuana should be a top priority.

-Laws for using cannabis in Utah
+Laws for Using Cannabis in Utah

 While you may be disappointed in the answer to the question of “Is weed legal in Utah?”
 You should still be well informed on the laws around cannabis in the state.
 Part of living in a democratic country means states get to make their own laws around recreational drugs.
 Interestingly enough, many of the states that border Utah (Nevada, Arizona, and Colorado — not to mention nearby California, New Mexico, and Oregon) have already legalized recreational marijuana.
 So while Utah marijuana laws may seem harsh today, that could change in the coming years.
 The best thing to do is to make sure you stay up to date on what’s going on and use your voice to enact the changes that you want to see.

-Recreational marijuana use in Utah
+Recreational Marijuana Use in Utah

 You can still get into some serious legal trouble in Utah regarding recreational use.
 For a long time — beginning in 2014 — only CBD products were legal in the state of Utah.
 Then in February 2018, the Utah House of Representatives passed HB 195, which gave medical patients the “right to try.”
 By November of 2018, the Utah Cannabis Medical Act was passed, and dispensaries were set to be opened by 2021.
 However, in December of 2018, the Governor signed HB3001, which immediately set the new law for medical use.